NYULibraries/ichabod/CONTRIBUTING.md

 Now imagine Cavity Sam was told he probably shouldn't put strange things in his body, he would never make it to the Operation table!
 That is what Test Driven Design is about.
 You make the tests first so you don't have to use evasive surgical maneuvers on your code.

 ###RSpec
 Don't worry about your code, worry about the tests.
 Use RSpec to specify exactly what your code is supposed to do.
 Then watch it fail.
 It is important you let it fail, and that you let it fail in every imaginable way.
 After it has failed make more tests and let it fail again.
-Let the fail flow trough you.
+Let the fail flow through you.

 Check out the spec for the [Figsfile](https://github.com/NYULibraries/figs/blob/master/spec/figs/figfile_spec.rb) in [Figs](https://github.com/NYULibraries/figs).
 It has 83 lines, describing four methods across a couple of contexts.
 The spec was written before any code.
 All that needed to be done was to make these tests pass.
 Which was done, with only [14 lines of code](https://github.com/NYULibraries/figs/blob/master/lib/figs/figsfile.rb).